Kinto/kinto/docs/reference/glossary.rst

     tombstone
     tombstones
-        When a record is deleted in a resource, a tombstone is created to let remote clients know about the deletion.
-Only the id and the last_modified field are kept, other information are really deleted.
+        When a record is deleted in a resource, a tombstone is created to keep track of the deletion when polling for changes.
+A tombstone only contains the ``id`` and ``last_modified`` fields, everything else is really deleted.

     principal
     principals